 Please note that the entire route is on streets that are open to motorized traffic (with the exception of the Sandy Hook Multi-Use Path on the 15-mile route).
 Cyclists must obey all traffic laws.
 This includes obeying all traffic signals, yielding as required, and sharing the roads with vehicles.
 Being part of the event does not put you above the rules of the road.

 The elevation gains for each route will be shared on the Routes and Services page soon.
 Please make sure to check back frequently.

 CAN I SWITCH ROUTES DURING THE RIDE?

 Yes.
-There will be certain points on each route at which you’ll have to decide whether to continue on your chosen route or switch to a different route.
+There are certain points on each route where you’ll have to decide whether to continue on your chosen route or switch to a different route.
 These splits are indicated on your cue sheet and will be marked with signs.
 Follow the signs for your chosen route.

 WHAT SHOULD I BRING?